Releasing new versions

 Create the stable branch for the current version if it does not exist.
 From

-:git checkout -b release/x.y-stable && git push origin release/x.y-stable
+master:git checkout -b release/x.y-stable && git push origin release/x.y-stable. -

 Update Decidim’s Docker repository as explained in the Docker images section below.